 - Caregiver Counseling – The Wellness Center of Collin County provides face-to-face individual and group counseling to family members who are caring for older adults.
 Z-Quest provides individual counseling over the phone to family caregivers.

-- REACH II – The Alzheimer’s Association of North Central Texas provides intensive in-home education and support to caregivers who live in Johnson and Parker counties.
+- REACH II – The Alzheimer’s Association of North Central Texas provides intensive in-home education and support to caregivers of loved ones with dementia who live in Hood, Johnson, Parker and Wise counties.
+In addition, it serves caregivers in Erath, Palo Pinto, and Somervell counties on a case-by-case basis.
 Call 817-336-4949 for more information.

 Grandparents Raising Grandchildren